zakiabdessem/backend-forestEye/README.md

 \*\*

-- Create two files private.pem and public.pem to get started.
+- Create a private.pem file to get started.
 (The file should begin with -----BEGIN PUBLIC KEY----- and end with -----END PUBLIC KEY-----)

 - Generate a random string here https://www.random.org/strings/?num=10&len=32&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new \*